yizhuoliang/cornserve/docs/architecture/sidecar.md

 However, there are several problems with this approach:

 1. NCCL has a fixed world size that cannot be changed.
 Faults in one rank will disrupt the whole cluster.
 2. NCCL is bound to the process that creates the communicator.
-This means that NCCL is not amenable to Cornserve autoscaling Task Manager resources which lead to Task Executors being killed and spawned.
+This means that NCCL is not amenable to Cornserve auto-scaling Task Manager resources which lead to Task Executors being killed and spawned.
 3. NCCL spawns a high-speed polling CUDA kernel that takes up the GPU's SM, potentially leading to performance degradation for actual computation tasks that should be running on the GPU.
-4. NCCL may also use NVLink for tensor transfer, which can interfer with the NVLink bandwidth needs for Task Executors (e.g., tensor parallelism).
+4. NCCL may also use NVLink for tensor transfer, which can interfere with the NVLink bandwidth needs for Task Executors (e.g., tensor parallelism).

 Instead, each Task Executor runs alongside a long-running Sidecar server, and performs P2P communication with other Task Executors via the sidecar servers.
 This liberates the Task Executors from the constraints of NCCL.